-Why take the Defensive Driving Course in New Jersey?
+Why take the Defensive Driving Class in New Jersey?

 New Jersey defensive driving courses can be taken to:

 - Reduce up to 2 points from your driving record.